The Finger Lakes region is the East Coast’s best-kept secret. Find here the top things to do in the Finger Lakes.

 In the fall, the main attraction is the changing leaves, which is best seen from the many parks in the region.

 The spring, however, is when you’ll catch the waterfalls at their full potential.
-Waterfalls like Taughannock are powerfully flowing after March, whereas in the summer, they tend to dry up.
+Waterfalls like Taughannock are powerfully flowing after March, whereas they tend to dry up in the summer.

 Where To Stay In The Finger Lakes

-There are so many different towns in the Finger Lakes, and all of them offer unique accommodation options.
+There are so many different towns in the Finger Lakes, and they offer unique accommodation options.

 The best way to choose where to stay in the Finger Lakes is to map out all the things you want to do and pick the closest town.